Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Soluble Coffee Solutions for Businesses in 2026

 Can I use decaf soluble coffee in an espresso machine?

 No — soluble coffee is designed to dissolve in water, not to be tamped and extracted under pressure.
 For espresso-based decaf drinks (cappuccino, latte), you need decaf espresso beans ground fresh.
 However, you can mix soluble decaf with hot milk or water to create a “café au lait” style drink quickly.
-For authentic espresso, see our guide on Best Decaf Coffee Beans for Restaurants and Cafes.
+For authentic espresso, see our guide on decaf espresso options for busy cafes.

 How should I store decaf soluble coffee to maintain freshness?